 - At this point, you should be moving your hips to the beat and singing along to the music baby!
 Singing: “Because every little thing is gonna be alright!”

 - Ok, so as you’re moving your hips and dancing to the beat, start seasoning the scallops to taste.
 It’s almost important to look at this step as if you were actually dancing with the scallops.
 The reason for this is because, as you do this, you’re passing off positive energy into your cooking, thus giving it the “TLC” effect, or the tender loving care effect.

-- Ok, within these 2 minute intervals you have do your favorite dance move and follow it up with a spin, quick!
+- Ok, within these 2-minute intervals you have to do your favorite dance move and follow it up with a spin, quick!

 - As soon as the scallops are done, place them on a plate with a napkin to soak any oil.
 Repeat the process until all scallops are cooked.

 - Next, place all of your pesto aioli ingredients in a bowl and mix together until well combined.